atmajs/mask-animation/README.md

 }
 ````
 #### Animation Property Declaration
-Is a TextNode with a structure
+is a TextNode with a structure:
 ````javascript
 'propertyName | from > to | time timing delay'
 ````

-Defaults
+Defaults:
 * timing = linear
 * delay = 0
 * from = current value